farcaster-project/RFCs/09-swap-state.md

 The protocol state may be encoded as markings of a petrinet.

 In practice the code may be implemented as a fold operation over a stream of events taking a petrinet marking as initial state that internally outputs the new marking (which encodes the new protocol state).
 Then tap the wire after the fold operation to monitor the state.

-## Daemon state-space
-The daemon encodes the entire swap state-space as a petrinet.
-The marking of the petrinet encodes the state swap state.

-## Client state-space
-The client state-space is the subset of the swap state the client requires in order to present and control the daemon.
-It can be thought of as the subset of petrinet places that are common to both daemon and client.

 ## Recovery process between components
 The recovery process is different depending the components.
 Client and daemon are trusted, the prerequisits are not the same as e.g. inter-daemon.